 Continuing on from KS3 and 4 A-Level students are encouraged to voice their own opinions on the texts they study and to be adventurous and confident in articulating their opinions.

 There are many activities enjoyed by students at the school which are intended to enrich their experience of English and to develop their talents.

-The department organises trips to theatrical productions for different year groups.
-Younger students have been taken to Regents Park Open Air Theatre and to The Globe and have enjoyed productions of such plays as A Midsummer Night’s Dream and Macbeth.
-Older students are taken to attend productions of plays they are studying, and trips are organised for those in KS5 to see theatre productions which will enhance their understanding of a particular genre.
+Although the pandemic has made it difficult to take our students out of school, traditionally, the department organises trips to theatrical productions for different year groups.
+Year 8 students are taken to The Globe and have enjoyed productions of such plays as A Midsummer Night’s Dream and Macbeth.
+Older students are taken to attend productions of plays they are studying, and trips are organised for those in KS5 to see theatre productions which will enhance their understanding of a particular genre and to study days and lectures where appropriate.
 In addition, theatre companies are regularly booked to perform, or to run workshops in school.

 During the pandemic, the department continued to find ways to enrich our students’ experiences of English.
 Among other things, Year 7 took part in a competition to design a costume for their favourite character from ‘A Midsummer Night’s Dream’, year 9 held a virtual poetry slam, year 10 students took part in Jack Petchey Speak Out workshops and students in KS3 were treated to virtual author talks.
 In KS5 students were offered the opportunity to listen to a series of virtual lectures by the academic Joanna Bourke on ‘Evil Women’.
 These lectures were then discussed in virtual seminars with Ms Swann and Ms Heeks (History).